mpatraw/butterfly/README.md

 # An Even Simpler Example (In Python)

-Okay, so the logic isn't as simple, but its Python so...
+Okay, so the logic isn't as simple, but it's Python so...

 ```py
 import butterfly as bf